IVDgenomicslab/scDetect/README.md

 library(rJava)
 ```

-You can install scDetect via devtools as follows:
+Then you can install scDetect via devtools as follows:

 ```markdown
 devtools::install_github("IVDgenomicslab/scDetect")